Messier Marathon La Palma 2018

 Gemini surprisingly knows only one Messier object and that’s M35 (22:04), also a naked eye object.
 This one is large, with a star chain in the shape of a five-pointed star.
 Neighboring cluster NGC 2158 is also nice to see as a blurred, round spot with a grainy structure.

-Then it’s the turn of the Auriga Messier clusters, M37 (22:05) is fantastic with a lot of weak stars and a bright red lucida in the center.
+Then it’s the turn of the Auriga Messier clusters, M37 (22:05) is fantastic with a lot of dim stars and a brighter red lucida in the center.
 It has a kind of spider shape and resides in a very rich star region.
 M38 (22:07) is perhaps even more beautiful, it has a “cross” or “+” shape with a slightly red star in the middle with a bit of a void around it.
 NGC 1907 in close vicinity, with 10 specks of light in it and against two bright stars.
 Finally, M36 (22:09) has a kind of spiral arms of bright stars.
 It is a bit looser than the other two and also seems to contain fewer stars.
 It’s lovely nonetheless.

 The previous three Auriga clusters can all be seen with the naked eye (barely) and the same applies to M41 (22:11) in Canis Major, however this one is a bit easier.
 Likewise, this OC can be seen as a big blurry spot and in the eyepiece it’s large and has a somewhat irregular shape with winding star chains.
-It does not clearly stand out in the rich star environment.
+It does not clearly stand out in the rich star field.

 Meanwhile, Puppis houses three beautiful open clusters, one of which is M93 (22:15) and is located in an immensely rich star region.
 But it’s compact and consists of somewhat brighter stars than the surroundings ones.
 Just outside the “anvil” shape two orange stars particularly stand out.
-Surprisingly, this cluster too can (just) be seen naked eye (!).
-M47 (22:17) too, mainly because it contains some bright stars.
+Surprisingly, this cluster too can (just) be seen naked eye (!)
+That applies to M47 (22:17) too, mainly because it contains some bright stars.
 It is not very striking, but there are a few long star chains running through it.
 It’s large, just like neighboring cluster M46 (22:18), but the latter is much richer and dimmer and has the form of a spider.
 Only 1 or 2 slightly brighter stars are noted.
 The nebula NGC 2438 is also easily seen at 50x and you can even see the ring shape with a weak star on the edge.
 All in all a very fine area to view from here.